How to start a branded podcast

 If you're just getting started, here's my budget recommendation for podcast gear:

-Microphone: the Samson Q2U is a good dynamic USB microphone.
+Microphone: The Samson Q2U is a good dynamic USB microphone.
+If you have more budget, opt for the Shure MV7.

-When you're ready to add a DLSR camera to your podcast setup, I recommend the Blackmagic Pocket Cinema Camera 4k.
+When you're ready to add a DLSR camera to your podcast setup, I recommend:

 Choose a compelling topic for your branded podcast

-The podcast I do with my co-founder, Build your SaaS, is focused on the burgeoning Software as a Service industry.
-We covered our journey of building a software company from scratch and shared what we learned along the way.
+My podcast with my co-founder, Build your SaaS, focuses on the burgeoning Software as a Service industry.
+We covered our journey of building our startup from scratch and shared what we learned.

-Our show was able to attract a listenership because we chose a topic people were already searching for: "how to start a SaaS."
+Our show attracted a listenership because we chose a topic people were already searching for: "How to start a SaaS."

 Tools for finding good podcast topics:

-You can also do research on tools like Podyssey and Podchaser to see what kinds of episodes people are recommending.
-Do a little detective work: what is it about a particular episode that compels people to share it?
-Those are the kinds of episodes you'll want to produce for your branded podcast.
+Do some detective work: What about a particular episode that compels people to share it?
+Those are the episodes you'll want to produce for your branded podcast.

 Record a trailer episode